The Secret to Writing Effective Inbound Blog Content

 Pro Tip: Make sure to write a clear call-to-action (CTA) at the end of your articles to make sure people can easily find you and connect with your team.

 Speak to Your Audience

-Writing to your audience—AKA your buyer personas—is key if your objective is to appeal to the needs of your prospective customers with your blog.
+Writing to your audience—AKA your buyer personas—is key if your objective is to appeal to your prospective customers' needs with your blog.